1Can I bring my dogs toys from home?

 Throughout the day, dogs are free to play inside and outside with both two and four-legged friends.
 Daycare dogs will be supervised by Biscuits staff members at all times to ensure the safety of the pack.
 Meals, snacks, naps, and enrichment activities are provided throughout the day depending on both the group dynamic and needs of the individual dogs.

-4Why is my dog taking a nap during the day?
+4Why is my dog in a bedroom?

 5Where is my dog kept during the day?